rozek/node-red-ai-web-search/README.md

 The web page should immediately receive a list with all installed AI models - just choose one and you're set.

 Now enter your request.
-Feel free to describe your wishes (but don't expect too much right now - I'm still in the process of making prompt generation and text inference more robust and useful), then press "Sumbit".
+Feel free to describe your wishes (but don't expect too much right now - I'm still in the process of making prompt generation and text inference more robust and useful), then press "Submit".

 > Nota bene: web search currently does not restrict its findings to a certain language (such as english) it may therefore happen that you get a response in a different language.
 However, the results may stil be impressive...